What is an NDIS plan?

 - supports and services in your child’s life

-- goals you want your child to achieve
+- goals your child wants to work towards or you want your child to work towards

 - funding that has been allocated in your child’s plan.

-All children with disability or developmental delay need support to grow, develop and thrive, but each child needs different things to reach their individual goals.
-This means that you and the NDIS will work together on developing a plan that’s tailored to your child’s individual needs and circumstances.
+All children with disability or developmental delay need support to grow, develop and thrive, but each child needs specific things to reach their individual goals.
+This means that you and the NDIS will work together on developing a plan that’s tailored to your child’s individual needs and situation.

 The NDIS planning process